About Sophomore Scholars in Residence

 All co-curricular costs associated with the course, including the community travel, are at no additional expense to students beyond tuition, housing, and food fees.

 Every community has strong engagement by a faculty member who teaches the class, travels with them, serves as mentor to their research, and guides the community throughout the year.
-Students may also participate in workshops and have interactions with staff from Career Services, the Speech Center, librarians, and the Bonner Center for Civic Engagement that complement and enhance their experiences.
+Students may also participate in workshops and have interactions with staff from Career Services, Living-Learning & New Student Programs, and the Bonner Center for Civic Engagement that complement and enhance their experiences.
 Communities also connect with the strong network of Richmond alumni working in or around the topic of the community.